aridjayarecipes/cutesrecipes.web.app/content/post/2123-steps-to-make-award-winning-sweet-and-sour-fried-fish-fillet.md

 1. Serve and eat with rice or crispy noodles

 The fish is shallow-fried until super crispy and then drizzled with a rich and aromatic sauce that is loaded with colorful peppers.
-It&#39;s a perfect dish to serve.
+It's a perfect dish to serve.
 Sweet and sour fish can be prepared using either fish fillet or whole fish.
 Grouper (also known as lapu-lapu in the Philippines) is the type of fish commonly used to make this dish.
 There is nothing fancy in this step.

 So that's going to wrap it up with this exceptional food sweet and sour fried fish fillet recipe.
 Thank you very much for your time.
 I'm confident you will make this at home.
 There's gonna be interesting food in home recipes coming up.
 Don't forget to save this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!